CKs-Technology-News/PrivacyTools/README.md

  > These clients, although will have less tracking, still DO NOT protect your privacy at all as you will still be streaming from Spotify servers from you own **premium (paid, identified)** account.
 The only workaround is to use faked accounts in case you use some downloader tools.

 - [ncspot](https://github.com/hrkfdn/ncspot) – Cross-platform nurses Spotify client written in Rust, inspired by ncmpc and the likes.
+- [Open Apollo](https://github.com/KhaosT/open-apollo) – Simple Spotify player for watchOS.
 - [psst](https://github.com/jpochyla/psst) – Fast and multi-platform Spotify client with native GUI.
 - [Spot](https://github.com/xou816/spot) – Native Spotify client built in GTK and Rust.
+- [SpotifyClone](https://github.com/gabrieldenoni/SpotifyClone) – An iOS app that visually clones Spotify's app and consumes the official Spotify's Web API to show(and play) songs, podcasts, artists and more.
 - [Spotiqueue](https://github.com/toothbrush/Spotiqueue) – Minimalistic queue-oriented macOS-native client, with Guile Scheme scriptability.